Purpose

 Drought Action Plan Summary

-Summary of drought stage water use, reduction targets, triggering supply conditions, objectives and response actions.
+A summary of drought stage water use reduction targets, triggering supply conditions, objectives, and response actions.

 Drought State 1 now in effect as of May 20, 2023